 The day was unseasonably hot and we all left our water bottles in the van, which was a mistake.
 We were all feeling the effects of the heat and altitude by the end and decided not to stop again on the way back down the winding road.

 Related: Tips for Touring Glen Canyon Dam

 Reserve your room, cabin or campsite 12-18 months in advance if you're serious about staying overnight at the Grand Canyon Lodge on the North Rim.
 There appeared to be a lot of rooms and a good sized campground at the North Rim, but the season is short and alternatives are limited, so they fill very quickly.

-I started planning this trip nearly six months in advance, and rooms were already gone.
-I decided to call a reservations agent directly about two months before our trip.
-When I inquired about availability for June, he replied, “of this year?”
+I started planning this trip nearly six months in advance, and rooms were already gone online.
+I decided to call a reservations agent about two months before our trip.
+When I asked about availability for June, he replied, “of this year?”

 You can have a great trip to the Grand Canyon North Rim even if you decide to go at the last minute.
 Here are your best options.

 - Consider the Kaibab Lodge or Jacob Lake Inn.
 These are the next closest lodges and campgrounds to the Grand Canyon North Rim.
 I have not stayed at either.
-Do check reviews on TripAdvisor or other sources to get an idea of what to expect before you book.
+Check reviews on TripAdvisor or other sources to get an idea of what to expect before you book.

 - Stay in Kanab, Utah.
 Kanab is the nearest city to the Grand Canyon North Rim and it has lots of lodging options.
-We booked a great vacation home through HomeAway for our group of 10 near downtown Kanab.
+We booked a great vacation home through HomeAway for our group of 10 in the heart of town.
 My sister booked a second rental home less than a week before the trip.
 There are a variety of good local hotels and familiar chains to choose from.

 Where NOT to stay